 What can I do to prevent the recurrence of kidney cancer?

 There are no proven ways to prevent future recurrence other than stop smoking.
 Patient need to be under constant medical vigil to detect any recurrence or metastasis .

-Uro care provides laparoscopic surgery treatment for Kidney Cancer in Chennai.
-Our experienced urologists do world class laparoscopic surgery for kidney cancers in Chennai.
+Uro Care's experienced urologists perform world class laparoscopic surgery for kidney cancers at our hospital network in Chennai.